Mining (oil and gas, coal, and metal ore mining in particular) is a sector that receives consistent environmental criticism.

 - Improving mining legislation and regulation (emissions and air tax, land tax, water tax, etc.)

 - Mission 2016 proposes that governments enforce regulations on companies and use cutting-edge technology to reduce the damage from mining-related sources.
-As more mines open in countries with varying levels of environmental protection, it is increasingly vital that safeguards established by the Strategic Minerals Association (SMA) are in place before operations proceed (see the international regulation page).

 - Mission 2016’s plan will increase recycling efforts, greener mining and refining techniques, reduce the cost of environmental damage on the surrounding community, and increase government involvement in the regulation of dirty mining practices.